benjahmin-koenigsberg/SBA_320H/README.md

 I will need to spend more time, building more apps with Redux to feel proficent using it

 I really enjoy Boostrap and think I like it it better than Tailwind although I still need to improve with basic responsive layout CSS

+I would also like to learn how to use the Cloudinary API

+### Features to Add

+I would like to add slides for more animals and include more links and calls to actions to help captive and wild animals